-- All sophomore students attend a career center presentation where current career center students share how the MCCC is helping them along their chosen career pathway. - All sophomore students have the opportunity to visit the MCCC during the yearly Sophomore Visitation Days, which allow students to learn about two specific career technical areas. - Mailings are sent to every sophomore family in the district inviting them to an Open House held at the MCCC. - An All-Call home is made to every sophomore family in the district inviting them to the Open House.

-- Two Open House events are held at the MCCC where the Director of Student Services.
-Vocational Special Education Coordinators, counselors, staff and community stakeholders are available to answer questions. - For further career exploration, 9th and 10th grade students can be referred by their home schools for planned visits to the lab and tours of the building. - (a) Students have the opportunity to participate in Shadow Day experiences, which allow them to spend time in individual career technical program areas of interest. - (b) Students can be referred by their associate school personnel to participate in a comprehensive career assessment, which helps the students and members of their team to gain a better understanding of specific areas of interest and how their skills align with those areas.
+- All sophomore students have the opportunity to visit the MCCC during the yearly Sophomore Visitation Days, which allow students to learn about two specific career technical areas. - Mailings are sent to every sophomore family in the district inviting them to an Open House held at the MCCC. - An All-Call home is made to every freshman and sophomore family in the district inviting them to the Open House. - Two Open House events are held at the MCCC where the Director of Student Services, Vocational Special Education Coordinators, counselors, staff and community stakeholders are available to answer questions. - For further career exploration, 9th and 10th grade students can be referred by their home schools for planned visits to the lab and tours of the building. - (a) Students have the opportunity to participate in Shadow Day experiences, which allow them to tour the building and spend time in individual career technical program areas of interest. - (b) Students can be referred by their associate school personnel to participate in a comprehensive career assessment, which helps the students and members of their team to gain a better understanding of specific areas of interest and how their skills align with those areas.
 A comprehensive list of skills and recommended competencies involved in each career-technical program is available and has been provided to associate school staff to compare against student strengths and interests, to assist in conversations with students and families about program choices. - (c) Vocational Special Education Coordinators (VoSEs) and members of the admissions team work with associate school staff to familiarize them with MCCC programs and requirements through monthly meetings and other events. associate school staff, including counselors, transition coordinators, intervention specialists, and administrative team members, then share information with students and their families.